 A week before the Oscars, Larry Mantle of AirTalk on KPCC public radio will convene a panel of film critics to talk about the Oscar hopefuls in front of a live audience at the Theatre at Ace Hotel in downtown.

 Join KPCC In-Person for the annual AirTalk's FilmWeek Oscars Preview, which will feature discussions of all of the biggest films from this year's nominations on Sunday, February 2, 2020.
 Tickets must be purchased in advance to attend and the event is likely to sell out.

 The Academy's Oscar Week Public Events

 The week before the Oscars, the Academy hosts a series of evening panels featuring the nominees in the categories of Shorts, Documentaries, Feature Animation, and Foreign Language Film as well as an additional Makeup and Hairstyling Symposium.

-All panels will take place at the Academy’s Samuel Goldwyn Theater in Beverly Hills from February 4 to 8, 2020.
-Tickets can be purchased separately for each night and go on sale beginning on January 16.
+All panels take place at the Academy’s Samuel Goldwyn Theater in Beverly Hills from February 4 to 8, 2020.
+Tickets can be purchased separately for each night and go on sale January 16, 2020.

 Nominated Shorts Panel by American Cinematheque

 On the Wednesday and Friday before the Academy Awards ceremony, American Cinematheque hosts a similar series of screenings and panels celebrating the nominees you don't hear as much about.
-They'll be screening nominated documentary, live action, and animated shorts and holding panels with the nominated production designers and editors.
+In addition to screenings of the nominated documentary, live-action, and animated shorts, the events include panels with the nominated production designers and editors.
 All screenings take place at the Egyptian Theater in Hollywood; tickets are required to attend.